bobby060/pg-autohint/design_doc.md

 Obviously, the cost of executing AutoHint prior to every query a system executes would be prohibative, but it is practical for prepared statements or other queries that have caused problems.

+Currently two rules are fully implemented with one in progress:

+1. NLJ to Hash Join: Identifies Nested Loop Joins whose estimated cardinality is off by a large factor from actual cardinality and converts to Hash Joins
+2. Cardinality injection.
+Injects the actual cardinality of joins back into the plan after analyzing
+3. Index selection (partially implemented).
+Tries to fix the case where an ORDER BY causes postgres to pick the wrong index.
+Currently only works on single indexes.
+Still in progress.

 ## Scope